Course Fees (EU)

 - Recognised by the Teaching Council

-What about CIT and Cork City?
+What about MTU and Cork City?

 - Cork City is renowned for its social and cultural life.

-- All students are encouraged to undertake extra-curricular activities and interact with the wide variety of ensembles and learning opportunities available in the school.
+- All students are encouraged to undertake extra-curricular activities and interact with the wide variety of ensembles and learning opportunities available in the School.

 What will I be studying during my BMus?